-We asked one of our lecturers on the topic, Oisin Creaner from the School of Computing, to put together some frequently asked questions on studying data analytics at National College of Ireland.
+We asked our lecturers on the topic, Oisin Creaner and Dr Eugene O'Loughlin from the School of Computing, to put together some frequently asked questions on studying data analytics at National College of Ireland.

 A. Students with backgrounds in the physical sciences, business and other technically minded domains, but without extensive experience in the computer science field, should consider the H.Dip course.
 This course starts off without the assumption of much knowledge of data analytics techniques, and rapidly builds the user up to familiarity with the skills required of a data analyst.
 It is possible to complete this course and move on to the MSc or PGD registers.

 Students with more advanced computing skills, who have a background in programming or who have experience in the field of data analytics would benefit from the PGD or MSc courses, as these courses are designed to build upon existing skills and knowledge and allow the learner to hone their talents to perfection.